Safety Urged, Travel Discouraged Over Thanksgiving Holiday

 Those who do plan to travel, or gather in what are traditional family Thanksgiving celebrations, could be exposed to virus spreaders.
 Doctors say if you plan to celebrate with other members of your family, plan now.

-“People need to have responsible behavior now if they are planning to go meet family,” said Dr. Sergio Segarua with Baptist Health.
+“People need to have responsible behavior now if they are planning to go meet family,” said Dr. Sergio Segarua, Chief medical officer at Baptist Health.
 “They should not be going out to places with high-risk behavior, for example going to places where there are people without masks, going to places where people are not socially distancing.”

 Medical experts say, if possible, Thanksgiving dinners should be held outside with proper social distancing.
 There should be no buffets and masks should be worn at all times except when eating.
 Also, there should be a limit of six people at the gathering.